Quantum Linear System Solvers: A Survey of Algorithms and Applications: Quantum Linear Systems Algorithms

 \subsection{Trial state preparation and Filtering}

-In what follows we present a set of algorithms that achieve (near-)optimal scaling in both the condition number and the solution error.
+The following algorithms achieve (near-)optimal scaling in both the condition number and the solution error.
 While greatly inspired by adiabatic techniques, we deemed it appropriate to allocate an own section for them.
 These algorithms are based on the idea of preparing a trial state which can be efficiently transformed into the solution vector of the QLSP.
 The main idea is to prepare the trial state close to the solution vector (for example with overlap $\Omega(1)$) and then filtering the state to give the solution.
 Filtering is a technique that allows to project onto a subspace spanned by a subset of the eigenvectors of a matrix, i.e., an implementation of a spectral projection.
 Some of the methods such as that based on the quantum Zeno effect in \cref{sec:zeno-filtering} and the method in \cref{sec:kernelreflection} consist in taking a trial state and evolving it as following a path as in the adiabatic method.
 We include these methods in this section as they also require the initial preparation of a trial state and then implementing a version of eigenstate filtering.